AgDay

 AgDay is a syndicated daily half-hour television program presented in magazine format focusing on agriculture news, agribusiness, and country living.
-It generally aired in early morning timeslots on stations throughout the country and also aired weekday mornings on the digital cable and satellite channel RFD-TV.
-It is hosted and produced by Clinton Griffiths.
+It generally has aired in early morning timeslots on stations throughout the country and also aired weekday mornings on the digital cable and satellite channel RFD-TV until 2025.
+It is hosted and produced by Haley Bickelhaupt.

-Clinton Griffiths has been the news anchor of AgDay TV since 2010.
-He also serves as editor of Farm Journal, the premiere publication for U.S. agriculture.
-Clinton grew up in Southern New Mexico as a 10 year 4-H member, chapter FFA President and Star State Farmer.
-He was recently named the prestigious NAFB Farm Broadcaster of the Year.
+Clinton Griffiths was the news anchor of AgDay TV since 2010, but left the show in March 2026 to focus on other responsibilities with Farm Journal.
+Griffiths was replaced by Farm Journal reporter Haley Bickelhaupt, an Illinois native with an extensive farming background.